Asian Art

 Influence from the Mughal School

-After the decline of the Mughal painters’ academy under the Aurangzeb, many Mughal court painters sought new employment among the royals of the Rajputana and the Company school patrons.
+After the decline of the Mughal painters’ academy under Aurangzeb, many Mughal court painters sought new employment among the royals of the Rajputana and the Company school patrons.
 Bhavani Das was one such accomplished member of the Mughal school who joined the ranks of the Kishangarh court painters around 1719.
 As a result, the influence of the Mughal style is evident in Rajput works of art.
 Bhavani Das was Nihal Chand’s mentor.

 Nihal Chand